Child psychotherapist

 You could be employed by more than one type of organisation, for example the NHS, a private clinic and voluntary organisation.

-A small percentage of therapists are self-employed and work exclusively in private practice.
-You'll typically need to wait until you have built up some experience before you open your own practice and you'll need to follow strict guidelines, organise your own insurance, provide practice premises, pay your own income tax and arrange clinical supervision.
+Some child psychotherapists are self-employed and work exclusively in private practice.
+You'll need to follow strict guidelines, organise your own insurance, provide practice premises, pay your own income tax and arrange clinical supervision.

 It's also possible to work in training institutions or universities as a lecturer or clinical tutor.